Dealing with a clogged drain is a pretty frustrating situation to be in. You expect your drains to be clear and

 Combining other cleaning products with liquid drain cleaners, especially store-bought drain cleaners, can create a reaction.
 Toxic fumes can seep through the sink if mixed with other cleaning products.
-This may be really damaging to the health and wellbeing of your household.
+This may be damaging to the health and wellbeing of your household.

-What can I use instead of chemical drain cleaner?
+What can I use instead of a chemical drain cleaner?

 There are other methods of clearing a clogged drain.
-These steps could be better for the environment and for your home.
+These steps could be better for the environment and your home.

 These are simple ways to clear drains, unblock minor clogs and garbage disposals, and you can use household items.

 Depending on what area you want to be cleared, you can effectively clear and remove a small obstruction with a good plunge.

-A flat plunger can work on sinks and bathtub drains while a more tapered one is ideal for toilets.
-The trick is how much pressure to use and you may need to plunge the drain a few times for it to work successfully.
+A flat plunger can work on sinks and bathtub drains, while a more tapered one is ideal for toilets.
+The trick is how much pressure to use, and you may need to plunge the drain a few times to work successfully.

 Environmentally friendly cleaner

-Baking soda and vinegar is a great combination to make a home cleaner.
-All you need is equal parts (1 cup) of baking soda, vinegar and hot water.
+Baking soda and vinegar are a great combination to make a home cleaner.
+It would be best to have equal parts half a cup of baking soda, vinegar and hot water.

-This method works on the same principle of reactively breaking down oils and fats but the soda and vinegar are not harsh on the environment or your pipes.
+This method works on the same principle of reactively breaking down oils and fats, but the soda and vinegar are not harsh on the environment or your pipes.
 You can also opt for biological drain cleaner.
 It's a non-toxic blend of natural bacteria and powerful enzymes that eats away the hair buildup, grease, food, soap scum, and other organic residues that have built up in your plumbing system.

-You can call licenced professional plumbing team to sort out your clogged drains.
+You can call a licensed professional plumbing team to sort out your clogged drains.
 The plumber will have the necessary equipment like a drain auger or plumbers snake.
 A snake is used down your sink to break up the obstruction sitting in your pipes.